deranjer/goTorrent/README.md

     SeedRatioStop = 1.50 #automatically stops the torrent after it reaches this seeding ratio
     #Relative or absolute path accepted, the server will convert any relative path to an absolute path.
     DefaultMoveFolder = 'downloaded' #default path that a finished torrent is symlinked to after completion.
 Torrents added via RSS will default here
+    TorrentWatchFolder = 'torrentUpload' #folder path that is watched for .torrent files and adds them automatically every 5 minutes

+    #Limits your upload and download speed globally, all are averages and not burst protected (usually burst on start).
+    #Low = ~.05MB/s, Medium = ~.5MB/s, High = ~1.5MB/s
+    UploadRateLimit = "Unlimited"  #Options are "Low", "Medium", "High", "Unlimited" #Unlimited is default DownloadRateLimit = "Unlimited"

 [notifications]